leena-kang/leagueoflegends/README.md

 In our final model, we added the following 3 binary features: `firstblood`,`firstherald`, and `firstmidtower`.

 ##### Why these features specifically?
-According to several sources, `firstblood` typically occurs within 5-10 minues of a match starting, so it is plausible to assume that first blood has already occured within 15 minutes.
+According to several sources, `firstblood` typically occurs within 5-10 minutes of a match starting, so it is plausible to assume that first blood has already occured within 15 minutes.
 This is useful information as getting the first blood typiclaly indicates that the player is at an early advantage.

-Similarly, it is most plausible that the `firstherald` and `firstmidtower` are taken/destroyed during early game (though this is not guranteed).
+Similarly, it is plausible that the `firstherald` and `firstmidtower` are taken/destroyed during early game (though this is not guranteed).
 Using the herald and destroying the opponent's middle lane tower are good indicators of early game leads, as they suggest that the team is winning in objectives.
 However, it is worth noting that if the player who got the first herald (_this is typically the jungler_) drops it on the middle lane, these two features become dependent on each other, as the herald immensely helps with destroying plates/towers.
 However, we do not have any information on where the herald is dropped.

-All of these are encoded already, and null values were already handled from the cleaning procedure.
+All of these features are encoded already, and null values were already handled from the cleaning procedure.

 #### ⚠️IMPORTANT NOTES AND ASSUMPTIONS⚠️
--  `firstherald` and `firstmidtower` indicates whether the **team** got the first herald, as opposed to if the individual mid laner got it
+-  `firstherald` and `firstmidtower` indicates whether the **team** got the first herald, as opposed to if the individual mid laner achieved it.
-- This time, **we will assume that all 3 features happened within 15 minutes of a game**, which is plausible, but still an important assumption (and limitation!) made.
+- This time, **we will assume that all 3 features occured within 15 minutes of a game**.

 > In summary, we added 5 new features: `csdiffat15`, `kpdiffat15`,`firstblood`,`firstherald`, and `firstmidtower`, with transformations/filtering described above

-Below are the first few rows of our final Dataframe that will be used to fit and train our model:
+#### Below are the first few rows of our final Dataframe that will be used to fit and train our model:

 |   result |   kpdiffat15 |   csdiffat15 |   firstblood |   firstherald |   firstmidtower |
 |---------:|-------------:|-------------:|-------------:|--------------:|----------------:|